 The third column refers to the National Urban Policy -NUP-.
 This is to underline a new approach to the role of National Governments as determinants of the final quality of urbanization.
 This role has been forgotten in many aspects from the theory of urbanization and is currently accepted from a new point of view, underlining the hugely important role of the National Government in the outcomes of urbanization.
 The National Government is the level that holds the sovereignty of the nation, and it establishes the rules and functions of the subnational and local governments.
 In that sense, urbanization cannot escape the very comprehensive influence of the modern Central State.
 Furthermore, the Modern state is enlarging its scope of action in the day by day life of citizens as a provider of many daily life services such as safety and security, health, education, social benefits, unemployment subsidies and many others.
 Therefore, the inter-linkage between the Central Government deliverables vis-à-vis the Local Government functions of basic urban services (urban planning, water, sanitation, solid waste management etc), are jointly contributing to the quality of the urbanization.

-The eleventh column refers to the Local Implementation.
+The fifteenth column refers to the Local Implementation.
 The General Assembly requested an action oriented New Urban Agenda in order to provide a tool to guide the necessary change for the substantive improvement of urbanization for the next twenty years.
 The NUA insists in the local implementation of the general theories of development and urbanization.
 Of course, local implementation cannot be isolated from the national urban framework or the subnational level of the administration (when they do exist), with rules and regulations which also affect the capacity of local authorities.
 Therefore local implementation should not be seen isolated from the NUP and the policies coming from the subnational government level.

 Dr. Joan Clos, UN-Habitat Executive Director